 What then comes along is a fantastic beautiful snow-white baroque horse.
 The dream horse is playing in liberty with a middle-aged blonde woman.
 The horse in a canter, waving manes.
 The woman hopping alongside, with a big smile on her face.

 Until the gelding has had enough of her frolic.
 His expression changes and he clearly shows that he wants to stop.
 The woman, however, drives him forward, because she wants to continue the fun.
 His reaction?
 He kicks her in full in the face.

 They call this “funny horse videos”.
 But these are all true fragments.
 Some luckily with a good outcome, others unfortunately with a disastrous ending.

 I don’t find this funny.
 I have experienced a lot with horses myself.

 I already broke 3 fingers in my right hand, 2 fingers out of joint in my left hand, had a broken nose, a broken heel, a torn ankle joint, bruised toes, painful hips, tibia inflamed, an open wound on my forehead.
 But also horses with injuries, both physical and emotional.

 All the result of “accidents”.
 Just like in the video.
 Accidents due to inexperience, not paying attention, wrong assessments, wrong approach.

-After more than 20 years of working professionally with “difficult” and traumatized horses, I now know the do’s and don’ts.
+After 25 years of working professionally with “difficult” and traumatized horses, I now know the do’s and don’ts.
 I know what to look for when I meet a horse for the first time.
 I’ve learned how to avoid accidents.

 All incidents from the video I saw could also be avoided.
 If the riders/trainers concerned handled it in a different way or received better guidance.